 Common foot conditions caused as a result of sports include:

-One of the best ways to avoid any of the above is by investing in custom sports shoes or insoles specifically designed to support your feet.
+One of the best ways to avoid any of the above is by investing in custom sports shoes or custom insoles specifically designed to support your feet.
 These redistribute feet pressure and also avoid overstraining any particular tendon or muscle.
 It is very important to have the right footwear to suit your feet and level of activity.

 See a doctor immediately if you show any of the following signs: